Light Class 8

 Ray Diagram Rules for Lenses

-1. Ray Passing Through Optical Center: When a ray of light passes through the optical center of a lens, it continues to travel in a straight line without any deviation.
+1. Ray Passing Through Optical Center: When a ray of light passes through the optical centre of a lens, it continues to travel in a straight line without any deviation.
 This rule applies to both concave and convex lenses.

 Ray Passing Through Optical Center - Ray Diagram Rules for Lenses